Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: pVSQA

-\begin{proof}[Proof of Theorem 1] To prove the theorem, we show that all infeasible solutions are not local minimum solutions under the three conditions.
+\begin{proof}[Proof of Lemma~\ref{lemma}] To prove the lemma, we show that all infeasible solutions are not local minimum solutions under the three conditions.
 Suppose that $\{x_i \}_{i \in V}$ is an infeasible solution.
 Then

 or